raphaelsty/perdu/README.md

 ```

 We need to set the PERDU environment variable.
 All python and notebook files
-contained in the directory and subdirectories of the environment variable will be indexed.
+contained in the directory and subdirectories will be indexed.

 ```sh
 export PERDU=/PATH_YOU_WANT_TO_INDEX